-The official reference implementation simply ignores errors in commands that produce no response (providing the best performance, but the least safety).
-The picraft implementation provides a configurable timeout (including the ability to ignore errors like the reference implementation).
+The mcpi implementation simply ignores errors in commands that produce no response (providing the best performance, but the least safety).
+The picraft implementation provides a configurable timeout but defaults to ignoring errors like the mcpi implementation because remote connections tend to require such long timeouts that the library's performance becomes unacceptable.

-Clients MAY either ignore errors (as the official API does) or implement some form or timeout to determine when operations are successful (as in this API by default).
+Clients MAY either ignore errors or implement some form or timeout to determine when operations are successful.